pranjaykumar926/pranjaykumar926/README.md

 ## About Me

-I'm a passionate software developer with interests in web development, data science, and open-source contributions.
+I'm a passionate software developer with interests in machine learning, data analysis, and open-source contributions.
 I enjoy learning new technologies and applying them to solve real-world problems.

 - 🌱 I’m currently learning advanced Python and machine learning.
 - 📫 How to reach me: [pranjaykumar926@gmail.com](mailto:pranjaykumar926@gmail.com)